The extender algebra and $\Sigma^2_1$-absoluteness: The extender algebra

 We may therefore assume $E_1$ was applied to a model $M_\gamma$ that is a direct limit of other models on the branch, including $\Ult(M_\alpha,E_0)$ for some $\alpha$.
-The above an an induction argument show that $\crit(j_{E_1})$ is greater than any generator of any extender used in the construction of this branch, including the generators of $E_0$. \end{proof}
+The above and an induction argument show that $\crit(j_{E_1})$ is greater than any generator of any extender used in the construction of this branch, including the generators of $E_0$. \end{proof}

 Note that an iteration tree $\langle T, M_\eta, E_\xi\mid\eta\leq\omega_1, \xi<\omega_1\rangle$ has a branch of length~$\omega_1$ by~\eqref{IT.4}.
 In Lemma~\ref{L.branch} below, and elsewhere, we assume that all critical points of elementary embeddings $j_{\xi\eta}$ used in building an iteration tree are countable ordinals.
 Lemma~\ref{L.branch} is an attempt to extract one of the key ideas from the proof of Theorem~\ref{T1}.
-It is really a version of the comparison lemma for mice due to Steel (see \cite{St:Outline}).
+It is part of the proof of the comparison lemma for mice, which at the level of generality we are dealing in now, is due to Martin and Steel \cite{martin94iterationtrees}.
 Preprint \cite{Schi:Notes} was very helpful during the extraction of this lemma.